Driky/plunderbunder/README.md

 from the windows machine to your friendly *nix based platform.

 From here you can run the `sde_to_json.py` script to convert all of the disparate data sources into one unified format.
-[Currently only the YAML and MSSQL conversions are working]
+[This has been tested on both Rhea and Proteus SDE data sets]